 Practice Leave No Trace

 When exploring BC’s outdoors, always leave it in a better state than when you arrived.
-As of June 30, a province wide fire ban is in place.
-Check the BC Wildfire Service for details.

 Learn about the key principles of Leave No Trace, a set of seven guidelines for enjoying the outdoors responsibly while minimizing your impact on the landscape.
 Tip: Visit LeaveNoTrace.ca to learn more about responsible outdoor recreation.